SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 This example done with ``Keys`` would be a bit longer and more complicated since we'd have to take care of each individual key by ourself.
-And if instead of health we swapped another data manipulator containing even more data (maybe ``InvisibilityData`` which even contains a list), we'd have a lot more work to do.
+And if instead of health we swapped another data manipulator containing even more data (maybe :javadoc:`InvisibilityData` which even contains a list), we'd have a lot more work to do.
 But since the data holder itself takes care of all data pertaining to it, we could even modify the above function to swap arbitrary data between two holders.

 **Code Example: Swapping any data manipulator**